dinwun450/YuuBot/README.md

 The application is containerized for easy deployment.
 To start the systems in the Chat and Web sections, use Docker Compose.
 For more information, check out the ReadME files in the Chat and Web directories.

 ## Note
 YuuBot Chat requires a Google API key for the Gemini AI model integration.
+Gemini LLMs may hallucinate at any time.
 YuuBot is under development, meaning that some missing features will be released soon.